JassieK/Multispectral-Image-Registration-and-Land-Segmentation-on-Mumbai-Satellite-Data/README.md

 `mum_<band>_cropped_<set_number>.jpg`
 where `<band>` = `blu`, `grn`, `nir`, or `pan`.

-> 🔓 **I will be uploading these data folders too, so feel free to explore or test the code with them!**

 These images represent real urban areas in Mumbai and allow for a rich analysis pipeline involving image fusion, enhancement, and segmentation — just as you'd see in remote sensing or defense-grade research.